Lightning-Universe/lightning-transformers/docs/source/tasks/nlp/question_answering.rst

+.. _question_answering:

 Question Answering
 ------------------

+The Task
+^^^^^^^^
 The Question Answering task requires the model to determine the start and end of a span within the given context, that answers a given question.
 This allows the model to pre-condition on contextual information to determine an answer.

+Use this task when you would like to fine-tune onto data where an answer can be extracted from context information.
+Since this is an extraction task, you can rely on most Transformer models as your backbone.

+Datasets
+^^^^^^^^
 Currently supports the `SQuAD <https://huggingface.co/datasets/squad>`_ dataset or custom input text files.

 .. code-block:: none